SurekhaKatreddy/DataScienceConcepts/Ensembling.md

    model are given higher weightage thereby correcting the errors of the previous model.
 The final model (strong learner) is the weighted mean of all the models (weak learners).

+   Decision stumps are constructed as opposed to decision trees in the bagging technique.
+Decision stumps improve upon this by splitting the examples into two subsets based on the value of one feature

+   In Gradient Boosting, individual models train upon the residuals, the difference between the prediction and the actual results.
+   Instead of aggregating trees, gradient boosted trees learns from errors during each boosting round.

    -- AdaBoost
    -- GBM
    -- XGBM
    -- Light GBM
    -- CatBoost